Generated Yellowstone meadow-river scene representing the Lamar River, not an exact location photo

 Move to another open Yellowstone river if Lamar-specific rules, wildlife, or weather make the valley a poor choice.

-Check Yellowstone’s main fishing page, the northeast-region rules, and the current regulation booklet before fishing because Lamar-specific native-fish and required-harvest rules matter here.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Yellowstone’s main fishing page, the northeast-region rules, and the current rule booklet before fishing because Lamar-specific native-fish and required-harvest rules matter here.

 The cleanest official access and permit anchor on the west side of the valley.